Ernest Guinness: Career

 Guinness was seen as the modernising technical expert among the Guinness family directors at Guinness from 1900 to the 1930s, until he was seriously injured in a motorboat accident at sea in Killary lough.
 A keen motorist, he bought a custom-built V16 Cadillac, from Mayfair dealer Lendrum & Hartman Limited which was exhibited at 1930 London Motor Show.
 In 1934 he was involved in building a new brewery at Park Royal in the suburbs of London.
 In 1923 he bought the "Fantome II", a 3-masted barque.

-He was educated at Trinity College, Cambridge, served with the London Rifle Brigade and as a Deputy Lieutenant and a Justice of the peace for County Dublin.
+He was educated at Eton College before going up to Trinity College, Cambridge, where he gained his MA.
+He served as a Lieutenant with the London Rifle Brigade and fought during World War I. He was a Deputy Lieutenant and a Justice of the peace for County Dublin.